Canon T6 vs Panasonic GH4

 Body comparison: Canon T6 vs Panasonic GH4

 The side-by-side display below illustrates the physical size and weight of the Canon T6 and the Panasonic GH4.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T6 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably smaller (5 percent) than the Canon T6.
 However, the GH4 is markedly heavier (15 percent) than the T6.
 It is noteworthy in this context that the GH4 is splash and dust-proof, while the T6 does not feature any corresponding weather-sealing.